Hajime-san/module-specifier-resolver/README.md

 | -r  | enable repl interface | `boolean` | `false` |

 ## tips
-After you ran `mod.ts`, you should run `npx tsc --noEmit` due to check correctness of transformation by this tool.
+After you ran `bin.ts`, you should run `npx tsc --noEmit` due to check correctness of transformation by this tool.
 - `tsconfig.json` example
 ```json
 {